Force over Distance: Chapter 42

 “Good answer,” Riley said.

 “Your brane stays intact,” Riley confirmed.
 He looked at Rush.
 “Last question.
 It’s personal.”
-He cocked his head and stared straight into Rush’s eyes, his gaze blue and piercing.
+He cocked his head and stared into Rush’s eyes, his gaze blue and piercing.
 “Does any part of you recognize any part of me?
-Aside from Nick Rush, recognizing Hunter Riley?
+Aside from Nick Rush recognizing Hunter Riley?
 Is there anything more?”

-Young’s mind was a barely controlled maelstrom of questions and tension and anger.
-He could feel the muscles at the back of his neck tightening.
+Young’s mind was a tangle of questions and tension and anger.
+He felt the muscles at the back of his neck knotting up.
 Absently, he hooked a hand over his shoulder, rubbing the ache away.

 “Any advice?”
 Rush asked, watching Young uneasily.

-“Oh I don’t give advice.
+“Oh, I don’t give advice.
 Not allowed.
-But, as an observer, I’m permitted an observation here and there.
-So here you go.”
-Riley paused and looked Rush dead in the eye.
-“I think, in the end, things will go better for you if you tell the colonel what you are.”
+But, as an observer, I’m permitted an observation here and there.”
+Riley paused.
+“I think things will go better for you if you tell the colonel what you are.”

 A cold thrill pierced Young’s disorganized thoughts.

 “And what am I?”
-Rush whispered.
-“I could use a bit of help with that.
-Care to make another ‘observation’?”
+Rush asked.
+“Could use a bit a’help with that.
+Care t’make another ‘observation’?”

 “Thank you,” Rush said numbly.

-They sat together, watching Riley as he vanished over the top of the hill.
+They sat together, watching Riley vanish over the top of the hill.

 As soon as he was out of sight, Rush shifted to kneel in front of Young.
-He reached forward, one hand coming up, his palm resting on Young’s cheek.
-Gently, he tipped Young’s head to the side as he stared into his eyes.
+He brought a hand up, his palm resting on Young’s cheek, and stared into his eyes.

-“I feel a hell of a lot like I imagine that you feel on a regular basis,” Young growled at him.
+“I feel a hell of a lot like I imagine you feel on a regular basis,” Young snarled.
 “Which is, to clarify, really fucking pissed.
 What the fuck is going on?
 You’re what happens when two substances collide?
 Don’t think that I’m letting that one slide, you jackass.
-Why the fuck do you always seem to be in a state of existential crisis whenever it’s least convenient—”
+Why the fuck do you always seem to be in a state of existential crisis whenever it’s least convenient?”

 “Oh shh,” Rush said, amused.
 He smoothed Young’s hair back.
 “I can fix this.”